gitlabhq/gitlabhq/doc/user/project/labels.md

 For example, if an issue is already labeled `priority::3` and you apply the label `priority::2` to it, `priority::3` is automatically removed.

+This functionality is demonstrated in a video titled [Use scoped labels in GitLab 11.10 for custom fields and custom workflows](https://www.youtube.com/watch?v=4BCBby6du3c).

 ### Labels with multiple colon pairs

 If labels have multiple instances of `::`, the longest path from left to right, until the last `::`, is considered the "key" or the "scope".